plexsystems/sinker/README.md

 #### --target flag (required)

 Specifies the target registry (and optionally a repository) to sync the images to.

+#### --output flag (optional)

+Outputs the updated manifest to the specified path.

+- If a directory is specified, the manifest will be created in the directory with the name `.images.yaml`.

+- If a path is a yaml file, the manifest will be created at the given path.

 #### Passing in a directory or file (optional)